midhunmohank/midhunmohank/README.md

 - 👋 Hi, I’m Midhun Mohan
 - 👀 I’m interested in building and scaling Data Products
 - 🌱 I’m currently learning Advanced Data Sciences and Architectures along with Data Management and Database Design
-- 💞️ I’m looking to collaborate on end-to-end Data Applications
 - 📫 Reach me at: <a href = "mailto: mohan.ku@northeastern.edu">mohan.ku@northeastern.edu</a>

 <!---